syigzaw/Space-Shooter/README.md

 # Space-Shooter
-A shooter game made with JQuery.
+<p>A shooter game made with JQuery.</p>
+Move with WASD.
+Try to shoot all of the alien ships!